ArthurHahn/poo-clocking-system/README.md

 This clocking system uses objects to store each employee working journey as attributes throughout the day.

-The script is currently in brazillian portuguese!
+The code is currently in brazillian portuguese!